medavidallsop/pb4wp/README.md

 You should replace these with your assets as per your requirements or remove them if not needed.
 Amend the `package.json` and `webpack.config.js` scripts/dependencies accordingly.

-Note when enqueuing your assets, enqueue from `/assets`, not `/client` as these are the source files.
+When enqueuing your assets, enqueue from `/assets`, not `/client` as these are the source files.

-If your project relies on a JS library, rather than enqueueing the JS library, it is recommended to bundle this with the script files which rely on it.

 # PHP